weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 #### Class-level

+- `vectorizer` - what module to use to vectorize the data.
 - `vectorizeClassName` – whether to vectorize the class name.
 Default: `true`.
 - `poolingStrategy` – the pooling strategy to use.
 Default: `masked_mean`.
 Allowed values: `masked_mean` or `cls`. ([Read more on this topic.](https://arxiv.org/abs/1908.10084))